Click on any of the following links for information:

 - Fulfill all financial obligations to the College;

-- File an “Intent to Graduate” form with the Office of Admissions and Records for the program from which the student intends to graduate.
-Deadline to file is the end of the fourth week of the fall or spring semester or the second week of the summer semester in which the student intends to graduate;
+- File an “Intent to Graduate” form with Admissions and Records.
+Deadline to file this form is midterm week of the semester which the student intends to graduate;

 - If the student wishes to participate in the commencement ceremony, he/she must pay a commencement fee by a designated date of the graduation year.